rafal0502/Tweets-streaming-application/README.md

 # Streaming tweets app
-# Tweets streaming appliaction with Dash - React wrapped in Python and Plotly.
+# Tweets streaming appliaction with Dash (react wrapped in Python) and Plotly.
 # Used SQLite Database and Lock mechanism

 Run appliaction: